Greyer/NaiveDemoire/README.md

 However, I won't open the code until the paper is pubished, maybe never, because it's too simple to be judged useless.

+I write this to record what I have done on AI, although it's a so small contribution.

-Hope you have more significant results.
+Thanks for reading so boring words.
+Hope you have more significant contributions.